Happy-Hour-Capstone-Team/research-and-design/README.md

-# Documentation
+# Wick
-Contains the notes, plans, and research for the team.
+This repository provides the source code for a Wick interpreter.